versetest/versetest.github.io/_posts/2013-11-23-awesome-post.md

 published: 'false'
 title: Awesome Post
 ---
 This is an awesome post that I want to see on my homepage.
+Awesome